 HSCs require constitutive DNA methylation to transit into a DC committed state

-Because Flt3 expression starts early in hematopoiesis (Adolfsson et al. 2005), we determined the frequencies of HSCs and multipotent progenitor populations MPPs1-4 in the BM of Dnmt1c/chip and Dnmt1+/+ mice by flow cytometry according to (Cabezas-Wallscheid et al. 2014; Adolfsson et al. 2005).
+Because Flt3 expression starts early in hematopoiesis (Adolfsson et al. 2005), we determined the frequencies of HSCs and multipotent progenitor populations 1-4 (MPPs1-4) in the BM of Dnmt1c/chip and Dnmt1+/+ mice by flow cytometry according to (Cabezas-Wallscheid et al. 2014; Adolfsson et al. 2005).
 While HSCs, MPP1 and MPP2 were reported to be fully multipotent, MPP3 and MPP4 include early differentiation-biased cells (Cabezas-Wallscheid et al. 2014).
 Remarkably, unlike HSCs, MPP1 and MPP2, Dnmt1c/chip mutants had markedly reduced MPP3/4 frequencies, which also contained much fewer FLT3+ cells (=MPP4).
 This suggested that DNMT1 hypomorphic cells failed to transit from a multipotent into a differentiation-biased FLT3+ (DC) precursor state (Figure 5a and b).

 To follow the establishment of DC commitment during early hematopoiesis in vivo, we flow-sorted HSCs and MPPs1-4 from wildtype mice (CD45.1+) and transplanted them into sublethally irradiated congenic hosts (CD45.2+) using cell numbers matching their relative ratios in normal BM (HSC : MPP1 : MPP2 : MPP3 : MPP4 = ~1 : ~5 : ~2 : ~5 : ~30).
 We scored the recipients for donor-derived DCs, revealing that all HSC/MPP populations could give rise to DCs (Fig. 5c and Suppl.
 Fig. 5a).
 However, at 12-14 days post-transplantation, the capacity to produce DCs was low for HSCs, MPP1 and MPP2, was increased for MPP3 and was highest for MPP4.
 Although further kinetic experiments are required, these results suggest that DC fate is established stepwise, and is primarily driven by the Flt3+ MPP4, which was in accordance with previous results (Karsunky et al. 2003).
 Of note, our data also showed that pDCs and cDCs developed with similar frequencies from MPPs.